(This is a rant. Getting it off my chest.)

 Not too long ago I had to experience the unfourtunate; a MMO guild falling apart due to drama.
 Drama I was involved with.
 It’s always ugly, and leaves a bad taste in everyone’s mouth.
 No one is clean or innocent of it, and it was sadly avoidable in one easy step.

 The group had come together in order to down the most difficult content.
 We formed up from two separate groups that had lost people to breaks and quitting.
-Things were fine in the beginning.
 We all got along and were excited to hit up new content.
-At least that’s what us, from what I shall call Group #3, thought.
-But, the other group, #1, had been at the fight for awhile now.
-They were already frustrated, and they took point as the veterans.
-We were jumping in needing to learn the basics of the fight.
+The veterans of the new group were already frustrated, having been slamming against the first for a few months.
+A bunch of us were jumping in needing to learn the basics of the fight.
 Tensions started to mount right from the beginning.

-It only got worse.
 The person who had stepped up as lead; they called out commands during battle, made decisions etc. Was obviously getting shorter of temper as time passed.
 This is where I made my mistake in this whole mess.
-I could see it plain as day.
+I could see it plain as day, the mounting frustation.
 I even talked to him once about voicing concerns if he had any, don’t bottle and make it worse.
 But, I never outright asked him, “Are you okay?”
-It’s debatable if anything would have changed if I had said so at this juncture, but I should have tried to ask, to broach the subject.
+It’s debatable if anything would have changed if I had asked, but I should have tried to broach the subject.

-We down the boss, cheers are had.
-But, on that eve a member of #1; the one who always had an insult handy when someone else fell, and an excuse for when he did, had something to say.
+Instead more weeks go by.
+Frustrations mount, some of the newbies want to call it quits but we down the boss (being in the top 5% of guilds on our server to do so), cheers are had.
+But, on that eve a member of the veterans, the one who always had an insult handy when someone else fell and an excuse for when he did, had something to say.

 “If it wasn’t for Blue (me) and Xen (my sister) dying so much we would have had it down sooner.”

 We hit it up again the following week for loot.
 We wipe, for hours.
-As time passes it gets uglier, #1s are scolding, chastising like we’re six year olds from the very first wipe.
+As time passes it gets uglier, the veterans are scolding, chastising like we’re six year olds from the very first wipe.
 This puts everyone in a bad mood from go number one.
 By the two hour mark we’ve all transitioned beyond frustrated.
-None of us want to be here.
-This is where the “leadership” continued along with a cardinal mistake.
-Vinegar.
+In that moment none of us want to be here.

 He kicked her after one giant screaming fest the following week.

 You know what happened?
-We instantly downed that boss fight.
+We instantly downed that boss fight first night back.
 And all the others right up to the final brawl, The Lich King himself.

-My point, screaming, yelling, berating, insulting, gets you “Walls”.
-Being supportive, helpful, understanding, working on and talking about problems (calmly) (and yes knowing when to remove someone from the raid) gets you downed bosses and fully heartfelt high-fives.
+My point?
+Screaming, yelling, berating, insulting, gets you “Walls”.
+Being supportive, helpful, understanding, working on and talking about problems (calmly) (and yes knowing when to remove someone from the raid either for attitude problems or they’re a blatant carry) gets you downed bosses and fully heartfelt high-fives.

-This is not the environment #1 was creating.
-Half of #3 wanted to outright quit at this point.
+This is not the environment that was being created back in XIV.
+Half of the newbies wanted to outright quit at this point.
 We talked it out decided against it, I promised to have an overall talk about attitudes if it’s still nasty when the new content drops.

-The new content comes.
-We hit up the new single boss fight.
+The new set of raid bosses come.
+We hit up the new single boss fight, Leviathan.
 After some frustration we down it.
-There is some ugliness but nothing epic.
-Just passive aggressiveness.
-Moving onto the first boss of the new big set we collectively work on the fight.
-None of us have any idea what to expect. #3 is giving suggestions trying to figure things out along with #1.
-But, that underlying nastiness is still there. #1 suddenly starts expecting the world from #3, but not themselves.
+Moving onto the first boss of the new big raid we collectively work on the fight.
+None of us have any idea what to expect.
+The newbies are talking the fight out, trying to figure things out along with the veterans.
+But, that underlying nastiness is still there.
+The veterans suddenly start expecting the world from the newbies, but not themselves.
 Yelling at us, and just us, for mistakes.
-But, only lightly chastising themselves when whoopsy doodles are made.
+Only lightly chastising themselves when whoopsy doodles are made.
 I end up having that talk.
 Well, “talk” is generous.
 I discuss attitudes, negativity, how we’re worse as a group when it’s happening.
 We should be positive, let things roll off.
 If you feel angry don’t hit the push-to-talk button.
 I’m met with silence.
-Nobody says a thing, a couple “I agree!” sentiments from #3, but #1 ignores it.
+Nobody says a thing, a couple “I agree!” sentiments from the newbies, but the veterans ignore it.
 They keep on talking about random stuff, like I had never opened my mouth.

 Communication.
 It is so important in every aspect of our lives.
 Even the fun MMO ones.
 Do you want to have fun and progress in a raiding environment with other people?
 Well, GUESS WHAT you need to talk to other people then.
 About issues or concerns, have discussions if things are obviously sour.
 ANYTHING.
 Nothingness is the worst thing you can do.
 It will end raids, or get you kicked from one.